What is user-centered design (UCD)?

 According to the Interaction Design Foundation, user-centered design is “an iterative design process in which designers focus on the users and their needs in each phase of the design process.”

-As you can see, user experience methods fit with a UCD framework.
-You strategize and plan when and how to do user research throughout the design process, from ideation to the final product.
+It's important to strategize and plan when and how to do user research throughout the design process, from ideation to the final product.
 In fact, the product may never truly be final but instead may be constantly improving based on continued research insights.

 But it can also get a little more complicated.